MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-LN04-two-quantitativeEDA.md

 \begin{center}\includegraphics[width=0.8\linewidth]{04-LN04-two-quantitativeEDA_files/figure-latex/unnamed-chunk-2-1} \end{center}

-Describe the scatterplot using the four characteristics.
+Describe the scatterplot using the four characteristics of a scatterplot.

 \vspace{1in}